What it Means to be a Muse

 Linda Forrest

-At the age of 23, Linda Forrest decided to refuse the definition of incurable when she was diagnosed and medicated for severe PTSD and addiction.
+At 23, Linda Forrest refused the definition of incurable when she was diagnosed and medicated for severe PTSD and addiction.
 On that day, she began a study that would eventually result in her discovery of a cure.

-Through diverse research combining the sciences of psychology, pharmacology, neurology, and education, she assembled a puzzle that has not just cured the condition but has also helped hundreds of others to finally discover what it means to live a life free of suffering.
+Through over 30 years of diverse research combining the sciences of psychology, pharmacology, neurology, and spontaneous healing, she assembled a puzzle that cured her condition.
+She now mentors others and has helped thousands discover what it means to live a life free of suffering.

-As an author, speaker, muse and mentor, she continually calls into question what it means to be human and offers clear explanations of what becomes possible when we finally eliminate fight or flight triggers.
+As an author, speaker, muse, and mentor, she continues to explore what it means to be human by asking what becomes possible when we finally evolve beyond primal brain functions to eliminate fight-or-flight triggers.

-To find out more about her and her journey, visit theinspiredevolutionproject.com
+To find out more about her and her journey, visit lindaforrest.com

 Contact Linda to schedule a session[email protected]